npalm/aws-auth/README.md

 ## Avoid AWS secrets in plain text

 The bash script `aws-auth-utils.sh` contain several methods to use AWS cli without storing secrets in plain text in a credentials file.
-It required the command line password manager [pass](https://www.passwordstore.org/).
+It required the command line password manager [pass](https://www.passwordstore.org/) or OSX Keychain.
 There is support for with and without the use of MFA.

 The following function are available, all support the option `-help` to see some basic help information.
 - aws-auth-mfa-login - set shell environment for AWS using MFA.